 The Solo is a portable vaporizer made by the Canadian company Arizer.
 The Solo’s all-glass vapor path creates excellent vapor quality, and it’s one of the easiest portable vaporizers to use.

 Arizer has been busy!
-Since the release of the OG Solo, Arizer has release four new vaporizers.
+Since the release of the OG Solo, Arizer has released four new vaporizers.
 That’s right, four.
-The OG Solo got an upgrade and is now the Solo 2 vaporizer.
-They also introduced the Air vaporizer, followed by the Arizer Air 2, and last but definitely not least, they came out with the Arizer ArGo.
+The OG Solo and Solo 2 got an upgrade and is now the Solo 2 MAX vaporizer.
+They’ve also introduced the Air SE, the Air MAX, and last but not least, the pocket-friendly Arizer ArGo.

 As you can imagine, the Solo 2 is everything great about the OG Solo but with a full temp spectrum, better battery life, and quicker heat times.
-The Air 1 and 2 vaporizers are the slimmer, more portable version of the Solo 2, and the ArGo Vaporizer is the smallest, lightest, most pocket-friendly vaporizer Arizer has ever made.
+The Air SE and Air MAX vaporizers are the slimmer, more portable versions of the Solo 2 MAX, and the ArGo Vaporizer is the smallest, lightest, most pocket-friendly vaporizer Arizer has ever made.
 I think you will really like it if you are looking for a vape with absolute portability and great taste.

 Table of Contents